mahdieh1/PeakCNV/README.md

 ------------------------------------------------------------------------------------------------------------------------

 ### People who contributed to the PeakCNV idea and code:
+* Mahdieh Labani
-* Hamid Alinejad-Rokny
+* Ali Afrasiabi
 * Amin Beheshti
-* Ali Afrasiabi
 * Shahab S.Band
-* Mahdieh Labani
+* Hamid Alinejad-Rokny

 ------------------------------------------------------------------------------------------------------------------------

 ## Acknowledgements
 This work was funded by the UNSW Scientia Program Fellowship and the Australian Research Council Discovery Early Career Researcher Award (DECRA), Macquarie PhD Scholarship and Australian Government Research Training Program (RTP) scholarship.
+Analyses were made possible with High Performance Computing resources provided by the BioMedical Machine Learning Lab with funding from the Australian Government and the UNSW SYDNEY.

 ------------------------------------------------------------------------------------------------------------------------